OP-DSL/OP2-Common/README.md

 ## Quick-start
 Firstly, OP2 has a varienty of toolchain dependencies that you will likely be able to obtain from your package manager or programming environment:
  * GNU Make > 4.2
- * A C/C++ compiler: Currently supported compilers are GCC, Clang, Cray, Intel, IBM XL and NVHPC.
+ * A C/C++17 compatible compiler: Currently supported compilers are GCC, Clang, Cray, Intel, IBM XL and NVHPC.
  * (Optional) A Fortran compiler: Currently supported compilers are GFortran, Cray, Intel, IBM XL and NVHPC.
  * (Optional) An MPI implementation: Any implementation with the `mpicc`, `mpicxx`, and `mpif90` wrappers is supported.
- * (Optional) NVIDIA CUDA > 9.2
+ * (Optional) NVIDIA CUDA > 11.8

 In addition there are a few optional library dependencies that you will likely have to build manually, although some package managers or programming environments may be able to provide appropriate versions:
  * (Optional) [(PT-)Scotch](https://www.labri.fr/perso/pelegrin/scotch/): Used for MPI mesh partitioning.
 Build both the sequential Scotch and parallel PT-Scotch.